inet-framework/inet/doc/src/users-guide/ch-environment.rst

 -  *tags*: allows filtering objects on the graphical user interface

-Physical objects in INET are stationary, they cannot change their position or orientation over time.
+Physical objects in INET are stationary; they cannot change their position or orientation over time.
 Since the shape of the physical objects might be quite diverse, the model is designed to be extensible with new shapes.
 INET provides the following shapes: